paulvitic/github-time-tracking/README.md

 ## Usage

-Requires node.js and npm packages installed.
+Requires node.js and npm installed.

 Clone the repository into a local folder and issue the following commands in the folder.